 What, exactly, are “additional screening measures”?

 The answer isn’t immediately clear.
 I’ve asked TSA for a response.
-If anyone is flying today, please send me or leave a comment here.
+If anyone is flying today, please send me an email or leave a comment here.

 According to British Airways, carry-on luggage will be limited on flights to the States.